 Assistant Coach: Darryl Watkins

-Darryl finished his second season as assistant coach for the Golden Eagles in 2013-2014.
+Darryl is now in his third season as Assistant Coach for the Golden Eagles.
 He is a Rock Valley College graduate and played for the men's basketball team in the 2008-2009 season.
-Darryl graduated from Rockford College and is pursuing his Master's degree.
+Darryl graduated from Rockford University and is pursuing his Master's degree.
 He is currently playing for the Rockford Riverdawgs of the IBA (Independent Basketball Association).
 Before attending RVC, Darryl graduated from Auburn High School in Rockford.